 Remember, the efficient-market hypothesis says prices fully reflect all available information.
 When it comes to publicly listed companies, everyone has access to the same data.
 Outside the public markets, information asymmetries can be exploited.
 If you’re an angel investor, a private equity firm, or a crony capitalist, you can make buckets of cash based on what you know and who you know.

 Buffett’s style of investing is literally impossible for a regular person to imitate.
-He not only acknowledges this, he suggested his estate should be transferred to a passive index fund when he dies.
+He not only acknowledges this, he wants his estate to be transferred to a passive index fund when he dies.

 If you’re still on the fence, I’ve come up with a foolproof test: